7RU7H/Archive/Security-Disciplines/Digital-Forensics/Network-Forensics.md

 **Policy/Regulation compliance control**  | Reviewing overall network behaviour helps detect policy/regulation compliance.

 - Record packets of network traffic
-- Create investigatable sources
+- Create investigat-able sources
 - Establishing Attribution

-An investigation process identifies communicated hosts in terms of time, frequency, protocol, application and data, therefore tries to answer the **5W**;
+An investigation process identifies communicated hosts in terms of time, frequency, protocol, application and data, therefore tries to answer the **5Ws**;
 -  Who (Source IP and port)
 -  What (Data/payload)
 -  Where (Destination IP and port)
 -  When (Time and data)
 -  Why (How/What happened)

 Advantages | Challenges
 --- | ---